skip to navigation skip to content

 • Pedro Saffi: Q-Group Grant, The Role of Institutional Investors in Voting: Evidence from the Securities Lending Market, with Reena Aggarwal and Jason Sturgess of Georgetown University, 2012

-• David Chambers: Ashton Prize for the best article in the last two years by an early career researcher published in The Economic History Review (for “Gentlemanly capitalism revisited”), 2011
+• David Chambers: Ashton Prize for the best article in the last 2 years by an early career researcher published in The Economic History Review (for “Gentlemanly capitalism revisited”), 2011

 • Bang Nguyen: Xia Yihong Best Paper Award for the paper “The value of independent directors: evidence from sudden deaths,” China International Conference in Finance (organised by MIT Sloan School of Management and Tsinghua University), Guangzhou, China, July 2009